herschel666/phox/README.md

 ─ default.js // For arbitrary pages
 ─ image.js   // For the detail pages of images
 ─ index.js   // For the frontpage
+─ tag.js     // For the overview page of a keyword
 ```

-Inside their `getInitialProps`-method they can their contents from the respective **phox**-HTTP-API.
+Inside their `getInitialProps`-method they can fetch their contents from the respective **phox**-HTTP-API.

 ## Configuration